deadnotxaa/education-platform/README.md

 # Educational platform

-Project that demonstrates full cycle of an educational platform development with a focus on microservice architecture, database design, deployment and management.
+This project demonstrates full cycle of an educational platform development with a focus on microservice architecture, database design, deployment and management.

 Previously focused on database design, but now it's much more about backend written in GoLang that emulates the platform's work.